-Summer is quickly approaching and it will soon be time for grilling, camping and spending hours at the beach shaking sand out of your hair.
-But unfortunately, your skin doesn’t love the sun as much as you do.
-While we all need a little vitamin D to keep our bones strong, sitting unprotected under our favorite star for too long can cause all sorts of problems – sunspots, wrinkles, freckles and, yes, even cancer.
+Summer is quickly approaching.
+Soon enough, you’ll be grilling, camping, and spending hours at the beach shaking the sand out of your hair.
+Unfortunately, your skin doesn’t love the sun as much as you do.
+We all need a little vitamin D to keep our bones strong.
+But too much unprotected exposure to our favorite star can cause all sorts of problems — sunspots, wrinkles, freckles, and, yes, even cancer.

 Be smart going into summer